 In recent years, ICI therapy has demonstrated increased clinical efficacy in various solid tumors, including non-small cell lung cancer and melanoma[1, 2].
 Malignant melanoma of the skin, in particular, stands out due to its high immunogenicity, making it the tumor type with the most promising outcomes from ICI treatment.
 Inhibition of the programmed cell death protein 1 (PD-1)/programmed cell death-ligand 1 (PD-L1) checkpoint and the T-lymphocyte-associated protein 4 (CTLA-4) checkpoint has led to improved survival and even durable remission in patients with metastatic melanoma [3, 4].
 Despite these successes, a significant percentage of patients exhibit primary resistance to immune checkpoint inhibition.
 Approximately 60%-70% do not respond to PD-1 monotherapy (nivolumab, pembrolizumab), and 40%-50% are Non-Responders to combined therapy with anti-CTLA-4 (ipilimumab) [5, 6].
 Consequently, there is an urgent need for predictive biomarkers to distinguish Responders from Non-Responders to ICI therapy [7].

 Several tissue-based predictive biomarkers for PD-1 therapy outcomes have already been identified, including PD-L1 surface expression and tumor mutational burden [8-10].
 In melanoma, for instance, Madore et al. reported that a lower non-synonymous mutation burden correlated with negative PD-L1 expression on melanoma cells and significantly worse melanoma-specific survival in stage III melanoma (HR = 0.28; 95% CI: 0.12-0.66; p = 0.002) [11, 12].
 However, utilizing tissue-specific biomarkers has its drawbacks.
-Challenges such as difficulties in standardized quantification, representation of the entire tumor load (due to tumor heterogeneity), and limited access to certain metastases may arise.
-Furthermore, the invasive nature of tissue-based biomarker identification, such as through tissue biopsies, makes it unsuitable for repetitive applications during melanoma progression or throughout therapy to monitor potential changes [13].
 Due to the invasive nature of biomarker identification in tissue, such as through tissue biopsies, its application is limited for repetitive assessments during melanoma progression or throughout therapy to monitor potential changes.

 In addressing these challenges, the utilization of liquid biopsies (LB) emerges as a highly promising alternative.
 Liquid biopsies can be easily obtained from various body fluids, including urine, saliva, cerebrospinal fluid (CSF), and particularly blood.
 This approach presents a compelling solution, as liquid biopsies offer the key advantage of being minimally invasive, enabling serial repetitions and providing real-time information extraction from the tumor [13].
-Numerous liquid biopsy-based biomarkers have already been identified for assessing the outcome of ICI therapy [14], including lactate dehydrogenese (LDH) activity [15] lymphocyte or eosinophil counts [16-19] and antibodies to certain proteins [20].
-Notably, recent findings by Ugurel et al. [21] revealed that elevated baseline levels of free circulating serum PD-1 or PD-L1 predict a poor outcome in PD-1 inhibition therapy for metastatic melanoma, adding to the growing repertoire of liquid biopsy-based prognostic indicators.
+Numerous liquid biopsy-based biomarkers have already been identified for assessing the outcome of ICI therapy [14], including lactate dehydrogenese (LDH) activity [15] lymphocyte or eosinophil counts [16,17] and antibodies to certain proteins [18].
+Notably, recent findings by Ugurel et al. [19] revealed that elevated baseline levels of free circulating serum PD-1 or PD-L1 predict a poor outcome in PD-1 inhibition therapy for metastatic melanoma, adding to the growing repertoire of liquid biopsy-based prognostic indicators.